db-benchmarks/db-benchmarks/README.md

 > We actually wanted to do the benchmark on the same hardware, an m5.8xlarge, but the only pre-baked configuration we have for m5.8xlarge is actually the m5d.8xlarge ...
 Instead, we run on a c5.9xlarge instance

 Bad news, guys: when you run benchmarks on different hardware, at the very least you can't then say that something is "106.76%" and "103.13%" of something else.
-Even when you test on the same bare-metal server it's quite difficult to get coefficient of variation lower than 5%.
-3% difference on different servers can be highly likley ignored.
+Even when you test on the same bare-metal server, it's quite difficult to get a coefficient of variation lower than 5%.
+3% difference on different servers can highly likely be ignored.
 Provided all that, how can one make sure the final conclusion is true?

 -------